Shadowdrums/ShadowTEAM_LAB/README.md

 ### High Computing Power

-The AMD Ryzen 5 3600 6-core CPU with Simultaneous Multi-Threading (SMT) offers an impressive amount of processing power, further complemented by a substantial 64GB of DDR4 RAM (T-Force Vulcan Z, 4 16GB RAM Cards), and powered by a 850W powersupply offering plenty of power.
+The AMD Ryzen 5 3600 6-core CPU with Simultaneous Multi-Threading (SMT) offers an impressive amount of processing power, further complemented by a substantial 64GB of DDR4 RAM (Trident Z Royal, 4 16GB 3600MT/2 RAM Cards), and powered by a 850W powersupply offering plenty of power.

 ### Diverse Storage Options